 Dear Student:

-You are being asked to participant in this study because you were enrolled in CDIS 5336: Neuromotor Disorders of Speech: Description and Rehabilitation in the fall of 2010.
+You are being asked to participate in this research study because you are enrolled in CDIS 5336: Neuromotor Disorders of Speech: Description and Rehabilitation in the fall of 2010.
 I am interested in learning more about your individual experiences attending support groups and/or discussions forums for various speech motor disorders as part of your final assignment this semester.
 I am particularly interested in learning how an activity of this nature might contribute to improving student learning and understanding of neuromotor disorders of speech.
 I hope to gather this information by completing a thematic analysis of the structured individual reflections each of you submits at the end of the semester for the case development assignment.
+In addition to the personal reflections, you will also be completing a demographic questionnaire and a few questions about your participation in the support group(s).

 Risks

-This study presents with the same level of risks as your participation in other student clinician trainings for speech-language pathologists and does not present you with more stress that what you may experience on a daily basis.
+This study presents the same level of risks as your participation in other student clinician trainings for speech-language pathologists and does not present you with more stress that what you may experience on a daily basis.

 Benefits